-Kokkinisto is a simple slowly cooked stew featuring large chunks of beef cooked in a red wine and tomato sauce, proper comfort food!
+Kokkinisto is a simple slowly slowly-cooked stew featuring large chunks of beef cooked in a red wine and tomato sauce, proper comfort food!

-This recipe is best cooked on a stovetop but I have instructions for both slow cooker and Instant Pot for those that want them.
+This recipe is best cooked on a stovetop, but I have instructions for both slow cooker and Instant Pot for those who want them.

 Greek Beef and Tomato Stew

-It started as a bit of an obsession with stifado.
-Which is essentially similar to Greek kokkinisto but with red wine vinegar and baby onions added.
+It started as a bit of an obsession with stifado and pastitsada from Corfu, which are both similar to Greek kokkinisto.

 I love the simplicity of this recipe, sear the beef, chuck the stuff in the pan and let it slowly cook.

-It joins other classic European beef stew recipes from France in the shape of beef daube, Hungarian marha porkolt, Balgian Carbonnade Flamande and British beef stew with dumplings.
+It joins other classic European beef stew recipes from France in the shape of beef daube, Hungarian marha porkolt, Spanish Marmitako, Belgian Carbonnade Flamande and British beef stew with dumplings.
+You can go even further afield too, with my take on a Filipino beef kaldereta.

-The techniques are incredibly simple and whilst the stew takes a while to cook, once you have seared the beef and fried the vegetables you can drink in the beautiful aroma with your feet up!
+The techniques are incredibly simple, and whilst the stew takes a while to cook, once you have seared the beef and fried the vegetables, you can sit back and drink in the beautiful aroma with your feet up!

 Frequently Asked Questions